Lake Norman, NC

 Duke Energy PowerPair

-Duke Energy’s PowerPair program provides up to $5,400 toward battery installation ($400 per kWh, max 13.5 kWh) and up to $3,600 toward solar ($0.36 per watt, up to 10 kW-AC).
-Combined maximum is $9,000.
+Duke Energy’s PowerPair program has an incentive structure of up to $5,400 toward battery installation ($400 per kWh, max 13.5 kWh) and up to $3,600 toward solar ($0.36 per watt, up to 10 kW-AC).
+Combined maximum is $9,000 when capacity and eligibility are confirmed.
 It requires solar and battery to be installed together for the first time, using a Duke Energy Trade Ally installer.
-Apply within 90 days of the system becoming operational.

 Pairing with solar in the Lake Norman area